-Forensic Examination and/or the Collection of Evidence from the Person of interest Note: A person of interest's forensic examination and/or the collection of evidence from a person may be done by either an investigating officer/investigator, forensic medical examiner, or the agency/county crime lab personnel.
+Forensic Examination and/or the Collection of Evidence from the Suspect

+Note: A suspect's forensic examination and/or the collection of evidence from a suspect may be done by either an investigating officer/investigator, forensic medical examiner, or the agency/county crime lab personnel.

-- 1) Prior to or immediately after the preliminary interview, photograph any injuries. - 2) Determine whether a sexual assault medical forensic examination should be conducted.
+- 1) Prior to or immediately after the preliminary suspect interview, photograph any injuries. - 2) Determine whether a sexual assault medical forensic examination should be conducted.